dsaragih/DLRA-interpretability/README.md

 # Pytorch implementation of "Dynamical Low-rank approximations and its application to neural interpretability"

 ![GradCAM example](./pytorch-grad-cam/examples/gradcam-res.png)

+See the associated paper [here](https://drive.google.com/file/d/19MG0A-SxHVtb9BjCT0jwiShHdtPE4cU8/view?usp=drive_link) for more details.

 ## Installation

-1. create a python virtual environment (pyenv or conda) and install pip using  ``conda install pip``.
+1. Create a python virtual environment (pyenv or conda) and install pip using  ``conda install pip``.
 If you are using no virtual environment, please be aware of version incompatibilities of tensorflow.
 2. Install the project requirements (example for pip):
    ``pip install -r requirements.txt``.